NINAD-sketch/App_3/README.md

 - 🎨 **Color Change Counter** → Each tap changes the background color randomly.
 - 😀 **Emoji Mood Counter** → Displays different emojis based on the counter value.
 - 🔲 **Shape Switcher** → Changes the shape of a container on each button press.
 - 🔠 **Font Size Grower** → Dynamically increases/decreases text size.

+## 📱 Screenshots
+Screenshot.png